 Massachusetts Institute of Technology (MIT) - Sloan School of Management; National Bureau of Economic Research (NBER)

 Emerging countries tend to default when their economic conditions worsen.
-If bad times in an emerging country correspond to bad times for the US investor, then foreign sovereign bonds are particularly risky.
-We explore how this mechanism plays out in the data and in a general equilibrium model of optimal borrowing and default.
-Empirically, the higher the correlation between past foreign and US bond returns, the higher the average sovereign excess returns.
+If harsh economic conditions in an emerging country correspond to similar conditions for the U.S. investor, then foreign sovereign bonds are particularly risky.
+We explore how this mechanism impacts the data and influences a general equilibrium model of optimal borrowing and default.
+Empirically, the higher the correlation between past foreign bond and U.S. market returns, the higher the average sovereign excess returns.
 In the model, sovereign defaults and bond prices depend not only on the borrowers' economic conditions, but also on the lenders' time-varying risk-aversion.

 © 2013 Social Science Electronic Publishing, Inc. All Rights Reserved.